sudoFunny/storeSystem/README.md

 	- Make a general config file for mysql user information

 - [ ] Create user friendly way of making item configs
+    - Include a preview mode for what order taker will see and maybe what the sales data will look like (since item config has "save" property for some items)

 - [ ] Create a way to report shrinkage
 	> shrinkage: product loss due to; spills, theft, product perishment, etc...